Advancing zero carbon through transition planning

 At BLC, CAGBC announced two new projects designed to help support transition planning.
 The first, ‘Transition Planning: A Tool for Accelerating High Performance Building Codes,’ will provide guidance to building owners across Canada.
 Supported by REALPAC, the project will focus on creating tools and learning opportunities to build transition planning capacity.

-CAGBC will also support Purpose Building Inc. with the ‘The Purpose Accelerator: Canada’s Private Sector Retrofit Accelerator,’ a new initiative to provide practical insights and support.
+CAGBC will also support Purpose Building Inc. with ‘The Purpose Accelerator: Canada’s Private Sector Retrofit Accelerator,’ a new initiative to provide practical insights and support.
 The Accelerator will guide building owners and managers through their deep retrofit journey, providing the services and support for decarbonization.
 Targeting a range of buildings and communities, these examples will provide learnings and best practice for the sector.